-Housing Authority of the City of Shreveport is a public housing agency in Shreveport, Louisiana that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Housing Authority of the City of Shreveport is a Public Housing Agency in Shreveport, Louisiana that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Housing Authority of the City of Shreveport serves Shreveport.

 |Shreveport, Louisiana Housing Choice Voucher||Closed|

 |Cypress Landing LIHTC — Project-Based Voucher||Unknown|

 The Housing Authority of the City of Shreveport (HACS) Section 8 Housing Choice Voucher waiting list is currently closed.
 It was last open for one day in April, 2019.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to complete the online application.